 DMZ IP Address: DMZ setting allows a local machine to be exposed to the Internet.
-If you specify a DMZ host here, all virtual services requests not specified in the Forwarding table are forwarded to the DMZ host.
+If you specify a DMZ host here, the incoming packets containing no port information specified in the Forwarding table are forwarded to the DMZ host.

 TCP Port Forwards: In the first Start and End fields, define the port range for the incoming TCP service you want to forward.
 In the IP Address filed, enter the IP address of the virtual server to which packets are forwarded.
-The Start/End fields on right side defines the port range for the TCP service on the virtual server.
+The Start/End fields on right side define the port range for the TCP service on the virtual server.